dacianstremtan/aws-plugin-for-slurm/README.md

 * `LogFileName`: Full path to the log file location.
 Default is `PLUGIN_PATH\aws_plugin.log`.
 * `SlurmBinPath`: Full path to the folder that contains Slurm binaries like `scontrol` or `sinfo`.
 Example: `/slurm/bin`.
 * `EnableIPv6`: Deciding flag to use the node's IPv6 address instead of the internal legacy IP.
 Values "0" do not use IPv6 default value, "1" use the IPv6.
-* `UseNodeName`: Use slurm node name.
+* `UseNodeName`: Use slurm node name for NodeHostName.
 Values "0" default action use the EC2 internal hostname (ip-xxx-xxx-xxx-xxx), "1" use the slurm node name.
 * `SlurmConf`: These attributes are used by `generate_conf.py` to generate the content that must be appended to the Slurm configuration file.
 You must specify at least the following attributes:
    * `PrivateData`: Must be equal to `CLOUD` such that EC2 compute nodes that are idle are returned by Slurm command outputs such as `sinfo`.
    * `ResumeProgram`: Full path to the location of `resume.py`.
 Example: `/slurm/etc/aws/resume.py`.